azimgd/aerostat/README.md

 let options = {
   /**
    * New job will be added to queue after existing is executed,
-   * creating infinite loop of delayed jobs
+   * creating infinite loop of delayed repeating jobs */
-   */
-  infinite: false,
+  repeating: false,

   /**
    * Delay between repeating jobs in milliseconds